Teacher in Residency

 In the Teacher Residency Program, we combine theory and practice by pairing a year-long classroom apprenticeship with a high performing mentor and curated master’s level coursework.
 Participants learn the theory behind great teaching while practicing alongside an expert teacher in a rigorous, 12-month residency program.

-The mission of the Teacher in Residency is to empower students and increase their access to opportunities by training and retaining highly effective teachers.
+The mission of the Teacher in Residency is to empower students and increase their access to opportunities by training and retaining highly effective & equity-minded teachers.

 About the Residency

-The KIPP Bay Area Public Schools Teacher in Residency with Alder GSE offers:
+The KIPP Public Schools Northern California Teacher in Residency with Alder GSE offers:

 - A one-year program that integrates exceptional academic preparation and practical teaching experience